 Believe it or not, there’s a small national airport on the island (AOK).
 It receives daily flights from Athens during the peak of the season.
 Sometimes charter flights from central European countries also land on Karpathos in summer.

-Some of the companies traveling to Karpathos Airport are Aegean and Olympic, but also Smartwings, Finnair, Neos Airlines, Austrian Airlines, Sky Express, and Eurowings.
+Some companies traveling to Karpathos Airport are Aegean and Olympic and Smartwings, Finnair, Neos Airlines, Austrian Airlines, Sky Express, and Eurowings.

 How To Travel To Karpathos By Ferry

-As with any other Greek Island, Karpathos is connected to the port of Piraeus in Athens and other Islands.
+Karpathos is connected to the port of Piraeus in Athens and other islands as with any other Greek Island.

 The companies that operate ferries to/from Karpathos are ANEK Lines, Ageon Pelagos, and Blue Star Ferries.
 Boats can arrive at the main port of Karpathos, in Pigadia, but some boats also arrive at the smaller town of Diafani.

 The trip by ferry from Athens can last between 16-18 hours.
-If you’re planning your own island-hopping itinerary, remember that there are other islands connected to Karpathos via ferry routes: Rhodes, Chalki, Kasos, Crete (from Heraklion and Sitia), Milos, Santorini, and Kos.
+If you’re planning your island-hopping itinerary, remember that other islands are connected to Karpathos via ferry routes: Rhodes, Chalki, Kasos, Crete (from Heraklion and Sitia), Milos, Santorini, and Kos.

-Although still unknown to many travelers who book their summer holidays in Greece each year, Karpathos is an island that attracts many different traits, but most of all, for its spectacular beaches home of that kind of beauty that is quite difficult to forget.
+Although still unknown to many travelers who book their summer holidays in Greece each year, Karpathos Island attracts many different travelers.
+Most of all, people come for its spectacular beaches; let us help you find all the other things to do in Karpathos, Greece.

-For that reason, the island also offers a good variety of water sports; some of Karpathos’ southern beaches are perfect for diving, snorkeling, and most of all, for windsurfing!
+The island also offers a variety of water sports; some of Karpathos’ southern beaches are perfect for diving, snorkeling, and windsurfing!

-When visiting the island, it’s a great idea to devote time to visit the many traditional little mountain villages offering views of unique landscapes.
-Many of them share typical Greek traits, such as windmills, churches, and tiny traditional houses.
-In many of these villages, the locals still wear traditional clothes, making for unexpected views for those into photography.
+When visiting the island, it’s a great idea to devote time to see the many traditional little mountain villages offering views of unique landscapes.
+Many share typical Greek traits, such as windmills, churches, and tiny traditional houses.
+In many of these villages, the locals still wear traditional clothes, making for unexpected views for those who love photography.